-Health related quality of life was assessed using the EQ-5D.48 The EQ-5D is a six question tool which assesses current health across five dimensions (mobility, self-care, usual activities, pain/discomfort, anxiety/depression) on a five point Likert scale (1/No problems to 5/Extreme problems), as well as asking respondents to rank overall health on a scale of 0 (worst health imaginable) to 100 (best health imaginable).
-An index value is generated from the five Likert scale questions, by applying a formula and country specific weights to each level within each dimension.
+Health-related quality of life was assessed using the EQ-5D.
+49 The EQ-5D is a six-question tool which assesses from http://bmjopen.bmj.com/ on June 11, 2025 at Agence Bibliographique de current health across five dimensions (mobility, self-care, usual activities, pain/discomfort, anxiety/depression) on a 5-point Likert Scale (1/No problems to 5/Extreme problems), as well as asking respondents to rank overall health on a scale of 0 (worst health imaginable) to 100 (best health imaginable).
+An index value is generated from the five Likert Scale questions, by applying a formula and country-specific weights to each level within each dimension.